unxmaal/booterizer/README.md

 SGI Version 6.5 ARCS BE  Jul 20, 2006
 ...
 ```
-Now continue with the partitoning process.
+Now continue with the partitioning process.

 ### Using the fx Partitioner

 You should use fx to partition your internal disk- read the section "Partitioning the disk" at [Getting an Indy Desktop](https://blog.pizzabox.computer/posts/getting-an-indy-desktop/) for more thorough directions.

 In a nutshell, you want to [re]partition and then select [ro]ot only.
-Then `..` to escape that menu and [ex]it to quit fx and go back to the PROM to start a remote installation to install IRIX on the newly partitoned hard drive.
+Then `..` to escape that menu and [ex]it to quit fx and go back to the PROM to start a remote installation to install IRIX on the newly partitioned hard drive.

-Here is a runthru:
+Here is a run-thru:
 ```
 ----- please choose one (? for help, .. to quit this menu)----- [exi]t             [d]ebug/           [l]abel/           [a]uto